-Buyer persona will only function when built with real life data.
+Buyer personas will only function when built with real-life data.
 At the core of every persona should be the high-converting, loyal customer that you want to attract more of.

 Analyze your most valued customer to identify:

 Start simple, by talking with your sales and support teams who are dealing with leads and customers on a daily basis.
 They will be able to provide unique insights into what should be included in the company’s buyer persona.

 Before putting any templates in place, meet with your sales and support teams and run through the following questions:

 - How do you identify a high-value lead?

 - What customer pains does our product solve?

 - Is there a difference in support/onboarding requirements based on role?

 - Who do you see as our primary customer base?

 - What are the major obstacles to purchase for buyers?